-What makes fish so valuable in dog food?
+What makes fish so valuable in our products?

-Fish has a very high-quality, highly digestible muscle meat.
-In principle, you can feed dogs all types of fish.
-However, each variety has its own characteristics, especially in terms of fat and vitamin content.
-Fatty fish such as the herring used in ICEPAW dry food, for example, are rich in vitamin D and omega-3 fatty acids.
+Fish has very high-quality, highly digestible muscle meat.
+In principle, dogs can be fed all types of fish.
+However, each type has its own characteristics, especially with regard to fat and vitamin content.
+Fatty fish like the herring used in ICEPAW dry food, for example, are rich in vitamin D and omega-3 fatty acids.
 While seawater fish are rich in iodine, for example, freshwater fish tend to be low in iodine.

 Fish as a source of vitamin D

-Unlike us humans, dogs cannot produce vitamin D themselves in sufficient quantities.
-For this reason alone, it is very important for dogs to get vitamin D from their food.
-Vitamin D is actually found in very few foods, such as some types of fish, egg yolks and dairy products, and cod liver oil.
-Vitamin D is a fat-soluble vitamin and is stored mainly in the liver and fatty tissue.
+Unlike humans, dogs cannot produce sufficient amounts of vitamin D themselves.
+For this reason alone, it is very important that dogs get vitamin D from their food.
+Vitamin D is actually only found in very few foods, for example in some types of fish, in egg yolks and dairy products and in cod liver oil.
+Vitamin D is a fat-soluble vitamin and is mainly stored in the liver and fatty tissue.
 It plays a very important role in regulating bone metabolism, as vitamin D controls that calcium and phosphorus are absorbed and processed by the body as needed.

 Fish as a supplier of omega-3 fatty acids

-In addition to vitamin D, fatty fish such as herring in particular provide the valuable omega-3 fatty acids.
-As a rule of thumb, the more fatty a fish and the colder its habitat, the more omega-3 fatty acids it contains.
+In addition to vitamin D, oily fish such as herring provide the valuable omega-3 fatty acids.
+As a rule of thumb, the fattier a fish and the colder its habitat, the more omega-3 fatty acids it contains.
 Omega-3 fatty acids are so-called essential fatty acids.
-This means that they are vital for the organism, but the body cannot synthesize them itself from other nutrients - the dog must absorb the substances through food.
+This means that they are vital for the organism, but the body cannot synthesise them itself from other nutrients - the dog must absorb the substances from the food.

 A distinction is made between omega-3 and omega-6 fatty acids.
-The dog absorbs the omega-6 fatty acids in sufficient quantities via the meaty components.
-However, to ensure that the dog also receives enough omega-3 fatty acids, the diet should be supplemented with a high-quality fish oil, such as ICEPAW cod oil, a rather low-fat oil, or ICEPAW salmon oil, a high-fat oil containing the fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Very important to know is that the ratio of fatty acids among themselves must be optimal.
+The dog takes in sufficient omega-6 fatty acids through the meaty components.
+However, to ensure that the dog also gets enough omega-3 fatty acids, the diet should be supplemented with a high-quality fish oil, such as ICEPAW cod oil, a rather low-fat oil, or ICEPAW salmon oil, a high-fat oil containing the fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+It is very important to know that the ratio of the fatty acids to each other must be optimal.
 The higher the proportion of omega-3 fatty acids and the lower the proportion of omega-6 fatty acids, the more optimal the oil.
 Thus, a ratio of omega-6 to omega-3 fatty acids of 5:1 to a maximum of 10:1 should not be exceeded.

-Here again is an overview of the omega-3 fatty acids:
+Here is an overview of the omega-3 fatty acids:

 - Linolenic acid (ALA)